rklaehn/abc/README.md

 whenever possible.
 E.g. adding an element *e* to a set *a* will be done by merging *a* with a single-element set created from *e*.

-Using flat arrays internally is ***very*** inefficient when e.g. adding elements one by one.
+Using flat arrays internally is ***very*** inefficient when e.g. adding elements one by one to a large collection.
 But when working with collections in a functional way, this is a pretty rare operation.
 Usually you apply transformations to the collection as a whole.
 For that use case, the array-based internal representation is very efficient.

 ### Compatibility with scala collections